mmudassir0/fastapi-crud-authentication/README.md

 | `/user/`          | GET    | List all users         |
 | ...               | ...    | Add more as needed     |

-## 📂 Environment Variables

-You can store secrets like database URLs or secret keys using a `.env` file.
-Make sure to load them using `python-dotenv` or a similar package.

 ```
 DATABASE_URL=postgres:///./test.db